+- 1. Dipstick

+- 2. Maximum level mark

+- 3. Minimum level mark

-4. If the engine oil is below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- 4. If the engine oil is below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.

+- 5. Install the oil filler cap.